brockhager/neuroswarm/wiki/Terms/README.md

 --

-## Core Nodes & Services
+## Consensus & Production

-- **NS Node (brain)**
+- **Producer / designated producer**
-  - Explanation: The canonical chain service — validates blocks and transactions, applies consensus rules, stores chain state, and enforces economic rules (rewards, slashing).
+  - Explanation: Deterministically chosen validator that produces a block at a specific height (stake-weighted selection).
+Only canonical producer is allowed to produce a block and — for CN-08 — sign certain LLM-generated TXs like `ARTIFACT_CRITIQUE`.
-  - Example: `ns-node` receives a `POST /blocks/produce` from a VP and verifies signatures, merkle root, and sourcesRoot before applying the block.
+  - Example: `getProducer(42)` returns `validator-abc` — that validator should sign the block header for height 42.

-- **Gateway (gateway-node)**
+- **Slot / height**
-  - Explanation: The public-facing mempool and admission validator.
-Accepts client `POST /v1/tx`, performs source validation and authorization, and acts as the canonical mempool owner.
+  - Explanation: An increasing integer that identifies the next block index in the canonical chain; used for scheduling and producer selection.
-  - Example: A dApp POSTs a `REQUEST_REVIEW` transaction to the Gateway; the Gateway enriches tx with `sources` metadata then exposes it to VP nodes via `/v1/mempool`.
+  - Example: Current height = 100, the next slot/height = 101 (producer selected deterministically).

-- **VP Node (validator / producer)**
+- **Merkle root / merkleRoot**
-  - Explanation: Produces blocks, polls the Gateway mempool, builds signed headers, optionally publishes block payloads to IPFS, and posts `POST /blocks/produce` to NS.
+  - Explanation: Compact cryptographic commitment to the set of transaction ids included in the block header.
-  - Example: A VP is selected as the producer for height 123; it signs the block header, uploads payload to IPFS, sets `header.payloadCid`, and posts to NS.
+  - Example: Calculate `merkleRoot` from an ordered list of txIds and include in the header.

 --